Disney Cruise Online Check-in

 Do the Check-in

 Once your check-in window opens, go into your reservation on the Disney Cruise Line website or app.
-You will see a button/link to check-in.
+You will see a button/link to check in.
 If it’s not there yet, keep refreshing until it shows up.
+The site sometimes lags or hangs since a lot of folks are trying to log in at the same time.
+Be patient.

 There will be several tabs to fill in for the personal info for each passenger, your travel plans before and after the cruise, your method of payment for cruise expenses on the ship, and a few confirmations.
 If you’re traveling with children, there are some forms you can fill out about who can get off the ship with them and sign them up for the kids clubs.
-Just start from the beginning and it’ll take you through each screen.
+However, I recommend you do those forms afterward instead of taking up time now and just proceed with the check-in process first.
+Just start from the beginning and click Continue as you complete each section.
+You’ll see what I mean once you’re in there.
+It’ll make sense.

 Note: The tabs will show a checkmark after you complete each section so that you know you are done with that one.
-However, the tab for Guest Information will say “Pending” instead of a checkmark after you’re done with those screens.
+The exception is the Guest Information tab.
 Don’t worry, that’s normal.
 Keep going as long as you’ve filled in the screens and uploaded the pics for each person.
+The button for the next section will become clickable once you do.
+That means you’re good to continue with the check-in process.

-It could take a few weeks for Disney to review the passport and photo pics that you uploaded.
-Once they approve both for everyone, you will get an email saying that your check-in is completed.
-Or, if they disapprove, go in and see why.
-Usually, it’s because your picture is not clear enough so just retake a better one and try uploading again.
-It should be completed by a few days before your cruise at the latest, so don’t fret unless it’s getting really close, in which case, call the DCL customer service line to ask about it.
+It could take a few weeks for Disney to review the passport and selfie photo pics you uploaded.
+Once they approve both for everyone, you will receive an email saying your check-in is completed.
+Or, if they disapprove, the email should say why.
+Usually, it’s because your picture is not clear enough, so just retake a better one and try uploading again.
+The review should be completed by a few days before your cruise at the latest, so don’t fret unless it’s getting really close, in which case, call the DCL customer service line to ask about it.

 Disney Wish Atrium